Panama in the OTI Festival

-Panama and its OTI member station, Televisora Nacional started participating in the OTI Festival in the first show, which was held in Madrid in 1972.
-Since then, the national broadcaster of this Central American country participated in every contest until the last, held in Acapulco in 2000.
+The participation of Panama in the OTI Festival began at the first OTI Festival in 1972.
+The Panamanian participating broadcaster was RPC Televisión (RPC-TV), which was member of the Organización de Televisión Iberoamericana (OTI).
+It participated in all twenty-eight editions of the festival, and is best result was second achieved in 1972.

 History

-Although Panama, which selected their performers internally, never withdrew from the event, the national broadcaster never managed to achieve victory, although in their debut year, the performer Basilio and his song "¡Oh señor!"
-(Oh, my lord!) came second.
-In spite of the promising start of this Central American country, the following participations of TVN in the event were not as satisfactory.
-In 1978 the country ended in the top 5 for the last time.
-From then on, Panama's trajectory in the OTI Festival was lustreless as happened with most of the Central American countries with the exception of Nicaragua.
+Although Panama never withdrew from the event, never managed to achieve victory, although in its debut year, "Oh señor" performed by Basilio came second.

+In spite of its promising start, the following participations were not as satisfactory.
+In 1978, Panama ended in the top 5 for the last time.
+From then on, its trajectory was lustreless as happened with most of the Central American countries with the exception of Nicaragua.